-Not that this was the first time I’ve ever made them but certainly had been a while and I couldn’t be more pleased!
-It was quick, easy and scumptiously delicious!
+Not that this was the first time I’ve ever made them but certainly it had been a while and I couldn’t be more pleased!
+It was quick, easy and scrumptiously delicious!

 These Grilled Shrimp Wonton Baskets are also fancy or casual enough to have at your next family gathering, perfectly easy for the Super Bowl and yet fancy enough to offer at a wedding cocktail hour!
 Your family and friends will fall in love with these gems….

-Please give these a try and let me know what you really think and if you just have shrimp, try these Mini Chipotle Lime Shrimp Kabobs.
+Give these a try and let me know what you think.
+You may also enjoy these Mini Chipotle Lime Shrimp Kabobs.

 - 1 limes